mlbrnm/incidentgpt/README.md

 ServiceNow is a ticketing system used by many organizations.
 People submit issues or requests to various departments, and ServiceNow tracks the actions taken and final resolution of the issues.

 I have two additional tools which automate the process of pulling past incidents from ServiceNow, as well as wiki articles from Wiki.js, into the PrivateGPT RAG database.
-They can be found here and here.
+They can be found in the tools folder.

 The ServiceNow tool basically takes all the resolved incidents and puts them in a format like this: